-Many people struggle to imagine what it would be like to lose a home, much less what it would be like to be a teenager in the world alone.
-Unaccompanied youth, living without a family or guardian, face day-to-day challenges that often cloud their adult lives.
+Unaccompanied youth, living without a family or guardian, face day-to-day challenges that can cloud their adult lives.
 They must secure food and shelter, find a job or return to school.
 Often, they are unclear where to seek help and who they can trust.

-Thousands of youth across Illinois know what homelessness is like.
-In 2005, CCH was part of a comprehensive state-run study that found almost 25,000 Illinois youth experience homelessness each year.
+Thousands of youth across Illinois experience homelessness.
+In 2005, CCH was involved in a comprehensive state-run study that found almost 25,000 Illinois youth experience homelessness each year, about 9,000 of them in the Chicago area.
 About one-third blamed family conflict.
 Other common reasons included physical or sexual abuse by a parent or family member.
-Three in five youth said they had been the victims of violence in the prior 12 months.
+Three out of five youth said they had been the victims of violence in the prior 12 months.
 Many said they were throw-aways, not runaways.

 In 2014, CCH drafted and advocated for House Bill 4501, which allows unaccompanied minors to consent to their own medical care for non-emergency illnesses and injuries.
 Bringing Illinois in line with 17 other states, the amendment allows minors, ages 14 to 18, to consent to their own care, when previously they were turned away even from school-based clinics if they lacked a parent/guardian to sign a consent form.

 No Youth Alone also mobilizes youth and youth providers to advocate for state and city resources.
 After extensive advocacy by CCH and its Youth Committee, a stop-gap state budget for FY16 funded homeless youth programs at 76% of FY15 levels.
 By FY19, homeless youth programs received a $500,000 increase, to $6 million; another $1 million increase was approved in the FY20 budget.

 Youth attorney Beth Malik runs a mobile legal aid clinic that offers outreach at school and street programs, with assistance from Education Attorney Alyssa Phillips.